Unlocking the Potential of FMLA for Mental Health

 If you’re having trouble dealing with stress, you don’t have to give up and quit your job.
 United States employees who need emotional self-care and mental well-being support have options.

-The Family Medical Leave Act is one such option.
+The Family Medical Leave Act (FMLA) is one such option.
 FMLA is a federal law that allows eligible employees to take unpaid time off for specific reasons without risking losing their job.
 One of these reasons is a mental health condition.

 This article will smash the potential overview of the FMLA and what conditions qualify for it.